DORA3301/Python/README.md

-# portfolio for my finished projects in Python
+# Portfolio of my finished projects in Python.